Meet the cast of The Mallorca Files

 Cristina Castaño plays Dominica Castana (episode 1)

 Who is Dominica Castana?
-An opera singer who performed as a duo with her husband, José.
+An opera singer who performed alongside her husband, José.

 Where have I seen Cristina Castano before?
 For many years, the Spanish actress starred as Judith Becker in the comedy series La que se avecina.
 She’s also known for playing Macerena in the TV series Toy Boy, and for playing Isa in I Can Quit Whenever I Want.